 Project coordinator: Dr. Tatiana Golova

-- Mobilization: How do mobilized publics, i.e. networks which are oriented towards collective action for specific causes, emerge?
-The project considers, among others, pragmatic, conservative, and loyalist campaigns.
+- Mobilisation: How do mobilised public spheres, i.e. communication networks which are oriented towards collective action for specific causes, emerge?
+How do such networks relate to each other?

-- Hybridization: How are different offline and online arenas for the public communication of meanings connected?
+- Hybridisation: How are different offline and online arenas for public communication and mobilisation connected?

 The project focuses on large federal cities, which are significant in representing the periphery compared to Moscow and are regional power centres which concentrate human, financial and administrative resources.
 With a diverse population and a less complex local activist scene, they allow communication networks within and between the various activist milieus to be traced, both in their symbolic connections and in their practical interactions.